-While ICE cannot force individuals in detention to be vaccinated, all detention facilities are responsible for ensuring their ICE detainees are offered the COVID vaccine in accordance with state priorities and guidance.
+While ICE cannot mandate individuals in detention consent to be vaccinated, all detention facilities are responsible for ensuring their ICE detainees are offered the COVID vaccine in accordance with state priorities and guidance.
+A detainee's vaccine status, including whether they have received a booster, must be identified during intake.
+If eligible, vaccines should be offered as close to intake as possible but always within 14 days of arrival, subject to vaccine eligibility.
 Detention facility staff should contact their state's COVID-19 vaccine resource (i.e., state or county department of health) to obtain vaccine.
 The process to register to obtain the vaccine may involve several steps, and each state health authority will likely require detainee demographic reporting for those detainees who are vaccinated.
+Alternatively, sites may request that ICE ship a COVID-19 vaccine directly to the facility by sending an email request to vaccinerequest@ice.dhs.gov.
 Please reference the CDC COVID-19 Vaccine FAQs in Correctional and Detention Centers for additional information.

-Non-IHSC-staffed detention facilities must notify the field medical coordinator (FMC) for their facility once COVID-19 vaccination begins at the facility to help keep ICE abreast of detainee vaccine access.
+Non-IHSC-staffed detention facilities must notify the field medical coordinator (FMC) for their facility once COVID-19 vaccination begins at the facility to help keep ICE abreast of detainee vaccine access and must report all detainee vaccines administered and refused.